richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-tech-challenges.markdown

 - **Gifted and high-ability individuals** often think in leaps rather than steps.
 Their minds are nonlinear engines of association, capable of grasping abstract systems intuitively.
 In programming, this manifests in elegant solutions to problems others may not even perceive.
 - **Autism level 1 (high-functioning autism)** is characterized by deep focus, attention to detail, and strong pattern recognition.
 In software engineering, this can mean identifying system anomalies that evade standard testing frameworks.
-- **ADD/ADHD profiles** often embody divergent thinking and creative problem-solving under pressure.
+- **ADD/ADHD profiles** often embody divergent thinking and creative problem solving under pressure.
 They can pivot between contexts rapidly, an asset in environments that demand innovation and adaptability.

 These profiles are not mutually exclusive; many technologists embody intersections of them.